What’s the most prevalent number of gears for manual or automatic transmissions?

 )

-To use uniform width, specify position_dodge(preserve = "single")
+To use uniform width, specify position_dodge(preserve = "single"):

 ggplot(data = mpg) +